victor-4guiar/Curiosities-about-Uruguay/readme.md

-In this project we go know a litle more about Uruguay.
+In this project we go know a little more about Uruguay.